shrushtinasre03/social-media-sentiment-analysis/data/README.md

-#Data Folder
-these folder contains raw and processed datasets
+These folder contains raw and processed datasets